trainline-eu/stations/README.md

 ## Licence

+This repository except for the 'station.csv' file is licensed under the Apache License, Version 2.0.
+See [LICENCE.txt](https://github.com/trainline-eu/stations/blob/master/LICENCE.txt) for the full license text.

-The file `stations.csv` is distributed under the Open Database License (ODbL) licence, see [LICENCE.txt](https://github.com/trainline-eu/stations/blob/master/LICENCE.txt).
+The file `stations.csv` is distributed under the Open Database License (ODbL) licence, see [LICENCE.odbl.txt](https://github.com/trainline-eu/stations/blob/master/LICENCE.odbl.txt).
 In short, any modification to this data source must be published.

 Data come from the following sources: